gpcowling/gpcowling.github.com/source/about/index.markdown

 Richard Jenkings

+Jill Rossiter

+Phil Allen

 ### Learning

 The branch is committed to promoting lifelong learning, and the learning team are able to provide information, advice and guidance on all aspects of learning and training.
-We have an on site learning centre for your use, and reps are available there to discuss your needs.
-The learning centre is on the ground floor.
+Our current contacts for learning are:

-**Learning Coordinator** Simone Lampon
+**Learning Coordinator** Becky Robinson

-**Learning Reps** John Walton, Phillip Green, Nathan Dalgarno, Caroline Mair, Kieran Smith and Simon Rogerson
+**Learning Reps** Phillip Green, Nathan Dalgarno, Caroline Mair, Victor Akhigbe

 ### Health and Safety